 MCD believes its value drivers, when implemented, will improve its key indicators such as: net income, revenue, gross profit margin, operating cash flows, total assets as a percentage of revenue and total equity as a percentage of revenue.

-See "- Three Months Ended September 29, 2006 Compared to the Three Months Ended September 30, 2005 - Operations Review" below for more information.
+See "- Operations Review" below for more information.

 Industry-Wide Opportunities, Challenges and Risks

 Global trends and developments in the microwave communications markets include: